A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Blow up of solutions

 We have,

-We assume $N> 2$.
+Throughout this subsection we assume $N> 2$.
 As evident in the calculations below, the $N=2$ case has to be handled separately and we will tackle it at the end of the section.
-Upon integration and setting $A_0 := q_0w_0 - k\eta_0s_0$,
+Upon integration and using the notaiton